 Do you plan to pursue a particular specialization?
-You may want to support the growth of democratic institutions in developing parts of the world, but not all programs offer elective coursework or a concentration in this area.
+For example, if you plan to support the growth of democratic institutions in developing parts of the world, you must keep in mind that not all programs offer elective coursework or a concentration in this area.
 Make sure your MPA program aligns with your professional interests.

 Where is your school located?
 If you plan to study online, you can largely ignore this question, but students who want an on-campus experience should carefully consider factors like length of commute, cost of living, and local job opportunities.

-As a general rule, consider attending only accredited MPA programs.
+Consider attending only accredited MPA programs.
 By receiving accreditation, these schools demonstrate that they meet certain educational requirements and adequately prepare their graduates for jobs in the field.
-If you attend an unaccredited program, employers may not recognize your degree, and you also may miss out on financial aid opportunities.
+If you attend an unaccredited program, employers may not recognize your degree, and you may miss out on financial aid opportunities.

-Schools can pursue three kinds of accreditation: regional, national, or programmatic.
+Schools can pursue three kinds of accreditation: regional, national, and programmatic.
 Most nonprofit colleges and universities seek out regional accreditation.
 For-profit, trade, and vocational schools may instead choose national accreditation.
 Programmatic accreditors work within a particular discipline or field.
-For example, the Network of Schools of Public Policy, Affairs, and Administration and the Planning Accreditation Board provide accreditation to schools and programs offering degrees in the public administration space.
+For example, the Network of Schools of Public Policy, Affairs, and Administration and the Planning Accreditation Board provide accreditation to schools and programs offering degrees in public administration.

-Review the Council on Higher Education Accreditation's online directory of institutions to make sure your program has received either regional, national, or programmatic accreditation.
+Review the Council on Higher Education Accreditation's online directory of institutions to make sure your school/program has received either regional, national, or programmatic accreditation.

 To gain admission to an MPA program, first submit your application materials.
 Typically, schools request your undergraduate transcripts, professional resume, letters of reference, and a personal essay.
 Most MPA programs also ask students to submit GRE scores, and they assess an application fee ($50-$150).